Projects in ERPLY Books

 - Real estate company:

-- Every building can be tracked as a separate project.
+- Track every building as a separate project.

 - Or vs and setting in configuration (“Settings” > “Configuration” > “Other options” >”Use AND (not OR) clause in project search”)